microsoft/xlang/DesignNotes/LDN03 - Type System Specification.md

 direct activation support as well as new factory activation interfaces.

 The ActivatableAttribute includes a UInt32 parameter for version number.
-The version number for the ActivatableAttribute defines the version of Windows that added that activation support.
+The version number for the ActivatableAttribute defines the version that added that activation support.

 #### Composition Versioning